TamerTas/kubernetes/docs/proposals/config_data.md

     }
 }
 ```
-``PodConfigurationEnv`` is intended to be consumed as environment variable key/value pairs.
+``pod-config-env`` is intended to be consumed as environment variable key/value pairs.

 We create our ``ConfigData`` object.
 ```bash